Hollywood PD Confirms Body Found In Burning Car Now A Homicide Investigation

 It wasn’t until the fire department extinguished the blaze that they realized there was more at stake in the situation – there was a body inside.

-“We already creeped out because there was a fire, and now on top of that you got a body that was in that car,” she said.READ MORE: 'That's Not Going To Happen Here': Gov. Ron DeSantis Signs Controversial Protest Crackdown Bill Into Law
+“We already creeped out because there was a fire, and now on top of that you got a body that was in that car,” she said.READ MORE: Situation At Matheson Hammock Park In Miami-Dade Heats Up

 “A crime scene was created and right now it is an ongoing investigation to see what really transpired in that alley,” added Hollywood Police Officer Christian Lata.